Bridging Prediction and Attribution: Identifying Forward and Backward Causal Influence Ranges Using Assimilative Causal Inference: Discussion and Conclusion

 \section{Discussion and Conclusion}

 In this paper, we developed mathematically rigorous formulations for quantifying the temporal extent of causal impact within the ACI framework.
-We introduced CIRs that measure the future period in which a current cause will remain influential (forward CIR) and the past period responsible for a currently observed effect (backward CIR).
-Theoretically grounded approximations enable efficient computation of these temporal measures and facilitate asymptotic analysis in tractable systems.
+We introduced CIRs that measure the future period in which a current cause will remain influential (forward CIR) and the past period of causes responsible for a currently observed effect (backward CIR).
+Theoretically grounded approximations enable efficient computation of these temporal measures and facilitate asymptotic analysis in tractable complex systems.
 This work advances causal inference beyond static relationships, bridging prediction and attribution of intermittent extreme events and regime transitions.
-Applications reveal the effectiveness of the framework in identifying causal drivers of tipping points, particularly for those triggered by internal variability that lack conventional early warning signals.
-The conditional formulation further enables the identification of overlapping causal influences in high-dimensional multiscale systems by resolving interfering non-target effects.
+Applications on reduced-order yet physically meaningful models reveal the effectiveness of the framework in identifying causal drivers of tipping points, particularly for those triggered by internal variability which lack conventional early warning signals.
+The conditional formulation of ACI and the CIRs further enables the identification of overlapping causal influences in high-dimensional multiscale systems with correlated multiplicative noise by resolving interfering or spurious non-target effects.
 The CIRs also advance the investigation of atmospheric blocking mechanisms through a conceptual equatorial circulation model with seasonal feedbacks and flow-wave interactions.